bsr/marketo-1/readme.txt

 ####Easily view contacts in Marketo
 When the Entry is created, a link to the Contact's page in Marketo is shown inside WordPress.

+Requires a server with PHP 5+ and SOAP installed.

 == Screenshots ==

 1. Gravity Forms Marketo Add-on settings page